needle-mirror/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 You can use the [Render Pipeline Wizard](Render-Pipeline-Wizard.md) to set up ray tracing in your HDRP Project.

-1. To open the HDRP Wizard, go to Window > Rendering > HDRP Wizard.
+1. To open the Render Pipeline Wizard, go to Window > Render Pipeline and select HD Render Pipeline Wizard.
 2. Select the HDRP + DXR tab.
 3. Click the Fix All button.
 4. (Optional) Enable the HDRP asset features that are required for the ray tracing effects.

 Your HDRP Project now supports ray tracing.
 For information on how to set up ray tracing for your Scene, see [final setup](#final-setup).